Go’s only method of compile time safe polymorphism is structural subtyping, and

-Writing type parametric functions in Go
+with facilities to write type parametric functions in Go that

 By run time type safety, I mean that the types of a function’s arguments are consistent with its parametric type or else the function predictably fails at run time with a reasonable error message.
 Stated differently, a lack of run time type safety would permit arguments that are inconsistent with the function’s parametric type at the call site, but might fail with unrelated and hard to debug errors (or worse, not fail at all).
 Thus, run time type safety in this context is a statement about failure modes.